»Employer Frequently Asked Questions

 - Equal Justice Works Conference & Career Fair (in Washington, D.C.)

-Please contact the Recruitment Manager for more information about these programs.
+Please contact the Recruiting Program Manager for more information about these programs.

 +-Is video conferencing available?

 Yes.
 We encourage you to consider interviewing students via video conferencing, if you cannot interview on campus.
 We can coordinate these interviews with your IT department.
-Please contact the Recruitment Manager for more information.
+Please contact the Recruiting Program Manager for more information.

 +-Can I begin interviewing after I receive resumes from Symplicity?